 Don’t be worried that training them to be friendly with strangers will affect their guarding abilities.
 If properly socialized with people, these dogs will only bark or roar in the presence of intruders or unfriendly strangers.

 Think you’re ready to get one of these big boys?
-Remember, as gentle and calm as they are, these dogs are not for everyone.
+Remember, as gentle and calm as they are, Kangal dogs are not for everyone.

-This handy checklist will help you determine if you’re really prepared for such powerful dog.
+This handy checklist will help you determine if you’re really prepared for such a powerful dog.

-Are you the right owner for this breed?
+Are you the right owner for a Kangal dog breed?